-Many years ago, before the LED and LCD displays of today’s modern age existed, things called Nixie tubes were used in order to present information to the human observer.
-The tubes look like old glass radio valves in appearance, and inside contain the digits from 0 to 9 pressed out of little bits of metal and stacked up on top of each other.
+Many years ago, before the LED and LCD displays of today’s modern age existed, Nixie tubes presented information to the human observer.
+The tubes look like old glass radio valves in appearance.
+Inside you will find the digits from 0 to 9 pressed out of little bits of metal; they are stacked up on top of each other.
 Applying an electrical charge would make the responding digit light up with a bright orange glow.

 They have a certain retro charm and appeal, and unlike most modern electronics, the user is able to see inside and observe how they work.
-The name Nixie was derived from an abbreviation of ‘Numeric Indicator eXperimental No. 1’, a term coined by the Burroughs Corporation who commercially developed a saleable tube in the mid 1950’s, and went on to trademark the name Nixie.
+The name Nixie was derived from an abbreviation of ‘Numeric Indicator eXperimental No 1’.
+It is a term coined by the Burroughs Corporation who commercially developed a saleable tube in the mid 1950’s, and went on to trademark the name Nixie.
 Unlike radio valves, the nixie tubes do not have a heater inside and are cold to the touch: this explains why Nixies are often referred to as ‘Cold Cathode Tubes’.

 Some of the more common tubes can be sourced online relatively easily, as some sites still have a small amount of tubes left in stock.
 These days, it is a great idea to transform the tubes into unusual and interesting clocks!
 You can buy some wonderful clock kits online to help you get started.
-The Norm for a Nixie clock is a small rectangular slab with 6 tubes poking out the top, or a clear plastic box with the circuit board and the tubes inside.
+The Norm for a Nixie clock is a small rectangular slab with 6 tubes poking out the top.
+Alternatively, it could be a clear plastic box with the circuit board and the tubes inside.

 Recycling this technology can also be taken one step further.
 A lot of old electronic equipment is dumped in landfill sites as it is beyond economic repair and no longer deemed useful.
 If you had an electrician come to look at your house wiring, and he pulled something from the 1940’s out of the tool box, it may well raise an eyebrow!